react-declarative/react-declarative/README.md

 5. **Reflectable**

-Each form schema can be [reflected](https://learn.microsoft.com/en-us/dotnet/api/system.reflection.typeinfo?view=net-8.0) by using `getAvailableFields` for additional inline validations, data cleanup if some fields are not required anymore, data export (generate [excel export](https://www.npmjs.com/package/xlsx) from current form)
+Each form schema can be [reflected](https://learn.microsoft.com/en-us/dotnet/api/system.reflection.typeinfo?view=net-8.0) by using `getAvailableFields` for additional inline validations, data cleanup if some fields are not required anymore, data export (generate [excel export](https://www.npmjs.com/package/xlsx) from current form).
+That extreamly hard to implement with `jsonforms`

 6. **Reliable**